materialsvirtuallab/pyhull/docs/index.rst

 Introduction
 ============

-Pyhull is a Python wrapper to Qhull (http://www.qhull.org/) for the computation of the convex hull, Delaunay triangulation and Voronoi diagram.
+Pyhull is a Python wrapper to qhull (http://www.qhull.org/) for the computation of the convex hull, Delaunay triangulation and Voronoi diagram.
 It is written as a Python C extension, with both high-level and low-level interfaces to qhull.